 Seven in ten girls stop themselves from eating when they are worried about their appearance, or otherwise put their health at risk by not seeing a doctor.
 For adult women, it’s an incredible nine in ten.

 We want to create a world where beauty is a source of confidence, not anxiety.
-Dove, our leading Beauty & Personal Care brand, is making a positive experience of beauty universally accessible to every woman and girl.
+Dove, our leading Beauty & Personal Care brand, is taking concrete actions to make a positive experience of beauty accessible to every woman and girl.
 Together, we’re reshaping beauty to make it less toxic.

 The Dove Real Beauty Pledge